mirfan899/sppas/Packager/doc/03_annotations/34_tokenization.md

 This file must include a tier with an orthographic transcription.
 At a first stage, SPPAS tries to find a tier with `transcription` as name.
-If such a tier does not exist, SPPAS searches for a tier that contains one of the following strings:
+If such a tier does not exist, the first tier that is matching one of the following strings is used (case-insensitive search):

 1. `trans`
 2. `trs`